PaulKinlan/paul.kinlan.me/source/_posts/2015-02-13-2-factor-auth-service-worker-and-push.markdown

 ---
 layout: post
-title: "Walking, talking and ideas for web apps"
+title: "2 Factor Auth for physical transactions with Service Worker and Push Notifications"
 date: 2015-02-11 08:15
-description: "How do you find ideas for web apps and why is it important to build apps that push the platform?"
+description: "Is it possible to build a 2 factor authentication system on the web?
+I think it is."
 categories: browsers mobile webapps
 ---

-### 2 Factor auth with web push notifications

 I will always have a soft spot for Fraud Detection, it was my first "big corp" software engineering role and I learnt a lot about building scalable systems and "intelligent" systems.